InternetMaximalism/intmax-walletsdk/packages/intmax-walletsdk/README.md

 1. The user clicks the "Connect" button on the dApp.
 2. The dApp uses `window.open` to open the wallet.
 3. The wallet is opened and initialized.
-4. After initialization, the wallet sends a `webmax_ready` message.
+4. After initialization, the wallet sends a `intmax_ready` message.
 5. After confirming initialization, the dApp sends a message like `eth_requestAccounts`.
 6. The wallet displays the request to the user.
 7. The user checks and approves the request.